Fees and rewards

 Fees on bitcoin

-• create-subnet tx: It is submitted by the creator of the subnet, who also pays the bitcoin fees.
+create subnet: A pair of transactions is submitted to Bitcoin by the creator of the subnet, who also pays the Bitcoin fees.

-• join-subnet tx: It is submitted by each validator who wants to join a subnet.
-The validator pays the bitcoin fees.
+join subnet: A pair of transactions is submitted to Bitcoin by the validator who wants to join a subnet.
+The validator pays the Bitcoin fees.

-• fund tx: It is submitted by any user that wants to deposit funds from bitcoin to an L2 subnet, who also pays the bitcoin fees.
+fund: One transaction is submitted to Bitcoin by the user that wants to deposit funds from Bitcoin to an L2 subnet.
+The user pays the Bitcoin fees.

 Required funding: